ZurichMedTech/s4l-manual/docs/overview/workflow/share.md

 To publish your Project as a Tutorial:
 1. Click on the Project card and open *Project Details*.
-2. Switch to the *Save as Tutorial* tab in the left panel as shown in the figure below
+2. Switch to the *Publish Tutorial* tab in the left panel as shown in the figure below
 3. Set the access rights of the Tutorial.
-You may make the Tutorial accessible to only yourself (Private) or members of organizations.
-If you choose Organizations, you will be able to select from the list of organizations that you are a part of.
+Under *Publish for...*, you will be able to select from the list of organizations that you are a part of.
 4. You may also choose to publish the Tutorial with the data inside (for example, if you have any files saved in a JupyterLab inside the Project).
 To publish with data, make sure the "Publish with data" field is checked.
-6. Click the ```Publish``` button at the bottom right hand corner.
+6. Click the ```Publish``` button at the top right hand corner.
 7. The Tutorial will now appear as a Tutorial Project in your ```TUTORIALS``` tab.
 If you have chosen to share the Tutorial with members of an organization, others in that same organization will also see the Project in their respective ```TUTORIALS``` tabs.